 Apprentices

-If you don't go to trade school when you're supposed to, you don't get paid for that time (unless you're on sick leave or another type of leave).
+If an apprentice doesn’t go to trade school when they’re supposed to, they won’t be paid for this time unless they were on sick leave or another type of leave.

 School-based apprentices

-For school-based apprentices, the payment for trade school isn't worked out based on the actual hours you go to training.
-Instead, you get paid for 25% of the hours you work for your employer each week.
+For school-based apprentices, payment for trade school isn't worked out based on the actual hours the employee attends training.
+Instead, the apprentice is paid 25% of the hours they work for their employer each week.

 Example: Payment for training for school-based apprentices